NickKatafol/Aquarium_Bug_challenge/README.md

 - If you click on the Fish it will disapire.

+It's the version with the bugs. <br>
+The solution I'll send you shortly then.

 ## The bugs description

 1. If you click on the button "Add the random fish" the Fish is appired but NO moving at all.